-- If the square root of the specified value is between the upper and lower confidence interval boundaries then we fail to reject the null hypothesis and claim that the variance of the population is not statistically different from the specified value. - In this case, the square root of 0.01 is outside the confidence interval of the population standard deviation and we claim that the population variance is statistically different from zero.
+- Step 2: Now check whether the specified value (zero) is within the 95% Confidence interval. - If the square root of the specified value is between the upper and lower confidence interval boundaries of the standard deviation in "Parameter Estimates" section, we fail to reject the null hypothesis and claim that the variance of the population is not statistically different from the specified value. - In this case, the square root of zero is outside of the confidence interval of the population standard deviation and we claim that the population variance is statistically different from zero.